golos-blockchain/golos-go/README.md

 ## Example

 This is just a code snippet.
-Please check the `examples` directory for more complete and ready to use examples.
+Please check the `example` directory for more complete and ready to use examples.

 ```go